 - Whipworms (Trichuris spp)

-It’s important to know that HomeoPet WRM Clear does not kill the worms as there are no toxic or harsh chemicals present.
-Instead, it gently creates an environment in the body that the worms can no longer tolerate, thereby allowing the worms to flush themselves harmlessly from the body.
+It’s important to know that HomeoPet WRM Clear does not kill the worms but can help the animal’s own immune system remove them from the body.
+WRM Clear gently creates an environment in the body that the worms can no longer tolerate, thereby allowing the worms to flush themselves harmlessly from the body.
 Consequently, proper cleaning of the environment is crucial.
 WRM Clear formulated as a support to your dog’s own natural healing and recovery system, taking up to 2 weeks for the product to reach its maximum potential.
 During this time, you may see live worms in the stool, which is a good indication.
 You may continue to see worms coming out for up to 4 weeks after the last dose because it takes that long for worm eggs to hatch.
 The effect of WRM Clear may remain in the body for up to 2 months after the last dose, thus inhibiting re-infestation within that time period in spite of contact with worms.

 Benefits of WRM Clear